Waiting Children

 Meet a group of kids who are waiting for a forever home.

-“She was the perfect fit, and I love her so much,” recently said a pre-adoptive parent after being matched with 16-year-old waiting child, Lizzy.
+“She was the perfect fit, and I love her so much,” shared a pre-adoptive parent after being matched with 16-year-old Lizzy, one of the many children on our Waiting Children List.

 what does waiting children mean?

-Many children within the foster care system are not able to reunify with their biological families due to no fault of their own.
-When children are not able to reunify, they must find permanency elsewhere.
+Many children in the foster care system are unable to reunite with their biological families—through no fault of their own.
+When that happens, they need to find a permanent home elsewhere.

 how does matching service work?